jgallegos-acosta/OMiner/README.md

 I'm sure you'll find this useful, either as a base for some other system or simply as a teaching aid.

-As OpenSource foundaction says, keep author's name and license please, it helps me to grow my ego ;)
+As OpenSource foundation says, keep author's name and license please, it helps me to grow my ego ;)

 Do not hesitate to send me an email with your comments, modules, addons, complaints, etcetera.